Most business meetings “should” have been an email.

 2. Clarifying Conflicting Thoughts

 For instance, when discussing with a colleague or team member the new way of doing a task, they could misconstrue it as criticisms on how they do their jobs.
 Misreading or misunderstanding someone can happen anytime, particularly when you converse outside a structured meeting.
-Over time, conflicting thoughts may pile up and may cause a much bigger problem.
+Over time, conflicting thoughts may pile up and cause a bigger problem.

-In meetings, you have the benefits of expressing your thoughts clearly through your body language, voice, tone, and just your ability to actually have a very quick conversation one-on-one.
+In meetings, you have the benefits of expressing your thoughts clearly through your body language, voice, tone, and just your ability actually to have a very quick conversation one-on-one.

 3. Simplifying Complex Context

 Complicated scenarios discussed over Slack are difficult to absorb and understand.

 Meetings simplify complex context by allowing attendees to break down tons of data that are necessary to expound a problem, a question, or an issue.
 It is easier for both the sender and recipient of the message to present statistics, charts, and trends when done via a meeting.